emily19982019/Stricklandpropane/README.md

 # Stricklandpropane
-King of the Hill project
+Hello World, This is the King of the Hill Project!